Adult Programing

 Your Edge Yoga

-Friday, October 6th, 13th, & 20th, 10:30am - 11:30am.
+Friday, May 3rd, 10th, 17th, 24th & 31st, 10:30am - 11:30am.
 The GYRL is very excited to announce that yoga will now be offered at the library!
-Hosted by Sue Cronin from Your Edge Yoga.
+Presented by Sue Cronin from Your Edge Yoga.
 Yoga relieves stress by promoting relaxation, calmness, and clarity.
 Yoga mats are optional, so please feel free to bring your own mat, and dress in comfortable attire.
-Doing yoga while sitting in a chair is also an option for anyone who may find it more comfortable doing it that way.
+Doing yoga while sitting on a chair is also an option for anyone who may find it more comfortable doing it that way.
 These will be beginner to intermediate level classes.
 New to yoga, or an expert, we hope to see you there!
 No Sign-Up Required |

 Gilmanton Year-Round Book Chat

-Community Book Clubs
+Community Book Club

 Gilmanton Gathers Book Group